OxygenButBeta/Safe-Structs-Obfuscation/README.md

 #SafeStructs.Net - Memory Obfuscation for .NET
-SafeStructs is a .NET package designed to securely and easliy handle and obfuscate values in memory by converting them into byte arrays and applying obfuscation.
-This approach helps prevent unauthorized tools from easily accessing and modifying these values.
+SafeStructs is a .NET  is a part of my personal library used in various projects.
+It is designed to store values in memory with obfuscation to make it harder for memory scanners and similar tools to access and modify the data.

-###Important Notes
+##Important Notes
 - **Obfuscation Key: The obfuscation key is used to scramble the byte array.
 While this method makes it more difficult to access values, it is not 100% secure.

 - **Performance Considerations: Due to the additional obfuscation layer, there will be performance overhead compared to normal value types.